APBX1001/Lumiverse-Android/README.md

 The easiest way to get started is to download the latest pre-built APK from the [Releases](../../releases) page.

 ### Installation
-1. Download the `SillyTavern-vX.X.X.apk` file.
+1. Download the `Lumiverse-vX.X.X.apk` file.
 2. Open the file on your Android device.
 3. If prompted, allow installation from unknown sources.
 4. Follow the on-screen instructions to complete the installation.

 ## 🛠️ Setup & Usage

-1.  **Launch the App:** Open SillyTavern from your app drawer.
+1.  **Launch the App:** Open Lumiverse from your app drawer.
 2.  **Configure URL:**
     -   Tap the **Settings** button.
-    -   Enter the full URL of your SillyTavern instance (e.g., `http://192.168.1.5:8000` or your public tunnel URL).
+    -   Enter the full URL of your Lumiverse instance (e.g., `http://192.168.1.5:8000` or your public tunnel URL).
     -   *Note: Ensure your phone can reach the host (e.g., same Wi-Fi or public IP).*
 3.  **Save & Connect:**
     -   Tap **Save** to store the configuration.
-    -   Tap **Connect** to load your SillyTavern interface.
+    -   Tap **Connect** to load your Lumiverse interface.

 ## 🏗️ Building from Source